Have you heard of Odeo?

 What’s your objective for the research?
 Researchers should have a clear idea of what information they have with them and what is needed.
 This will help when they draft questions.

 To ensure that the questions are foolproof, do a test survey with a small group and judge their responses.
-You can then measure the margin of errors with an MoE calculator.
+You can then measure the margin of error with an MoE calculator.

 #2.
 Select the sample